ayasenara112/docker-data-pipeline/README.md

 # Containerized Data Pipeline using Docker

 ## Overview
-This project demonstrates a simple yet practical end-to-end data pipeline built using Docker, Python, and PostgreSQL.
+This project demonstrates a practical end-to-end data pipeline using Docker, Python, and PostgreSQL.

-The pipeline extracts data from a CSV file, performs data cleaning and transformation, and loads the processed data into a PostgreSQL database.
+The pipeline extracts data from a CSV file, performs cleaning and transformation, and loads the processed data into a PostgreSQL database.

 ---